openziti/ziti-doc/docusaurus/docs/guides/data-flow-explainer.md

 As a first step, the SDK must be authenticated to the controller.
 The result of a successful authentication is an API Session.
 The SDK will use the API Session to make additional requests to the control and to authenticate with edge routers.
-In order for edge routers to be able to verify API Session from connecting SDKs, the controller must inform routers of new API Session as they are created.
+In order for edge routers to be able to verify API Sessions from connecting SDKs, the controller must inform routers of each new API Session as they are created.

 ![image](/img/data-flow/client-api-session.png)